andriishupta/product-viewer/README.md

 - `npm run test:api`

 ## To improve
+- show promo last, if there is 10 products and promo is ordered as 1000th? currently would show only if order === index
+- add App context/cache layer for FE: to show product instantly if exists in list
 - give smaller resolution images for preview :) or need to have `srcset`
 - lazy images(Card from Material-UI doesn't support it)
 - virtual scroll(with lazy media)